 As a native New Yorker who hails from East New York, Aleena is currently studying Fashion Design at Kingsborough College and particularly enjoys the hands-on experience of large scale painting, clothing design, and sketching.
 She is able to draw upon that creativity when engaging in art activities with the children in her class.
 She has been teaching and working with children for over 8 years and originally started her career with children as an infant teacher.
 It was from that experience that her passion for early childhood was ignited.
 She sees herself as a lifelong learner from both children and co teachers, and enjoys the opportunity to engage in reciprocal co-learning.
 When she is not teaching, designing, or painting you can find her singing, dancing, baking, engineering with kids in the neighborhood, or tinkering with her building materials.
 She is so thankful and excited to be returning to Studio!

-LEIGH JOHNSON will be joining the Studio Terra coteaching team this year.
+LEIGH JOHNSON is a Studio Terra co teacher.
 A strong proponent of compassionate communication, she believes that children thrive when they are greeted by a larger community with love and respect, and are offered the freedom to explore, imagine, and create in safety.
 Born and educated in British Columbia, Canada, Leigh finished a B.A. in English Literature and French and completed her K-12 teacher certification at the University of Victoria before realizing her dream of moving to Paris, France—and later Istanbul, Turkey—for several years of linguistic and cultural immersion and adventure.

 Leigh’s international teaching and facilitation experience includes workshop development and delivery with non-profit women’s and literacy organizations, as well as teaching and tutoring English language arts and ESL in both private and public schools.
 Leigh’s evolving artistic practice has led her to continued studies in diverse forms of creative expression, many aspects of which she looks forward to sharing with future Terra students.
 She is particularly interested in facilitating joyful learning experiences that promote the soft—and evermore essential—skills of communication, collaboration, creative problem-solving, and critical thinking.